FREVA-CLINT/freva-service-config/README.md

 script in the same manner.

-Setting up the volumes as outlined above will instruct the containers to automatically creating new MySQL tables (if not existing) and solr cores (if not existing).
+Setting up the volumes as outlined above will instruct the containers to automatically creating new MariaDB tables (if not existing) and Solr cores (if not existing).

-The following environment variables should be considered when starting the **MySQL** container:
+The following environment variables should be considered when starting the **MariaDB** container:

-- `MYSQL_ROOT_PASSWORD`: MySQL root password for the container.
+- `MARIADB_ROOT_PASSWORD`: MariaDB root password for the container.
-- `MYSQL_USER`: 'normal' MySQL user, Freva will be connecting to the DB with this user name.
+- `MARIADB_USER`: 'normal' MariaDB user, Freva will be connecting to the DB with this user name.
-- `MYSQL_PASSWORD`: password for the 'normal' MySQL user name.
+- `MARIADB_PASSWORD`: password for the 'normal' MariaDB user name.
-- `MYSQL_DATABASE`: the name of the database where all Freva related tables are stored.
+- `MARIADB_DATABASE`: the name of the database where all Freva related tables are stored.

-For the **apache solr** container consider the following environment variables:
+For the **Apache Solr** container consider the following environment variables:

 - `CORE`: name of the standard core holding information about files (default: file)